-Finding the right accommodation for your family holiday can sometimes make or break a holiday (from our experience).
-If we have ended up with bad accommodation then it does put stress on everyone, although we have never let it ruin our holiday.
-So choosing the right accommodation needs to be taken into consideration.
+Finding the right family-friendly accommodation for your family holiday can sometimes make or break a holiday (from our experience).
+If we have ended up with bad accommodation, then we have found it does put stress on everyone during the holiday.
+Although we have never let it ruin our family holiday, and try to carry on as much as possible to enjoy our holiday.
+So choosing the right family accommodation needs to be taken into consideration before booking your holiday.

 Choosing Accommodation For Your Family Holiday